Sophisticated Representation in Tax Fraud Cases

 For example, assume that you are under investigation for illegally sheltering money in a foreign bank account as part of an alleged tax fraud scheme.
 Assume further that the account is not in your name, but that the government believes you control it.
 Do you report the interest income from the account when filling out this year's return in order to avoid new charges?
 If so, have you admitted that you control the account and that prior tax returns, where interest income was not reported, were knowingly false?
 Or should you invoke the Fifth Amendment as to interest income questions on the tax return?
 And in what manner are you even allowed to invoke the Fifth Amendment when completing a tax return?

 Attorney Solomon L. Wisenberg has represented clients throughout the country as part of his white collar criminal defense practice, including clients ensnared in tax fraud investigations.
-His knowledge of the federal criminal laws concerning income tax fraud, income tax evasion, payroll tax fraud, and illegal off-shore banking, hidden assets, and failure to report income and their understanding of how the government prosecutes these cases help him protect and defend his clients.
-Mr. Wisenberg can help lead you through the minefield of a tax fraud investigation or prosecution.
+His knowledge of the federal criminal laws concerning income tax fraud, income tax evasion, payroll tax fraud, and illegal off-shore accounts, and his understanding of how the government prosecutes these cases, help him protect and defend his clients.
+Mr. Wisenberg can help lead clients through the minefield of a tax fraud investigation or prosecution.

 Being targeted in a tax fraud case is one of the most frightening events anyone can endure.
 IRS CID Special Agents are unlike any other federal law enforcement officers in their tactics and powers.
 They have a habit of showing up unannounced and in force at your office or home, catching you off guard at odd hours and asking rapid-fire questions.
-You should never discuss anything of substance with them unless you first consult a criminal defense attorney experienced in federal tax fraud defense.
+It is extremely dangerous and unwise to discuss anything of substance with them unless you first consult a criminal defense attorney experienced in federal tax fraud defense.
 Not just any lawyer will do.
 Success in tax fraud cases requires sophisticated representation.